-But while the EU emphasises fair competition, the UK insists on sovereignty.
-It is a disagreement that gets to the heart of what Brexit is all about.
+But it gets to the heart of what Brexit is all about.

 The level playing field is a trade-policy term for a set of common rules and standards that prevent businesses in one country gaining a competitive advantage over those operating in other countries.